Applying to Waterloo

 There are no minimum scores required for SAT and/or ACT tests; however, strong scores may strengthen your application to our competitive programs.

 SAT and/or ACT scores are not required.

-The admissions committees can make a conditional offer of admission based on grades received for completed courses and in-progress/midterm/predicted grades.
-Your offer of admission would then list the conditions you need to meet, i.e., the final grades you’ll need to keep that offer of admission.
+If final grades aren't available before our document deadlines, the admissions committees can make a conditional offer of admission based on grades you submit for completed courses and for courses you're taking (through midterm or predicted grades).
+Your Offer of Admission would then list the conditions you need to meet, i.e., the final grades you’ll need to achieve.